 - Cook for 5-6 minutes, depending on the size of the cookie dough balls.

-If you love oatmeal, you will want to also make this easy Gluten Free Oatmeal Chocolate Chip Cookies recipe!
+If you love oatmeal, you will also want to make this easy Gluten Free Oatmeal Chocolate Chip Cookies recipe!

 You can vary these homemade cookies any way you like.
 Here are some of my favorites to make the perfect cookie: